CASP-Systems-BU/Gadget/README.md

 #### [Results]

 The generated figures should be similar to those shown in Figure 12, but note that different hardware may lead to different result in some cases.

+# Conference Paper

+A New Benchmark Harness for Systematic and Robust Evaluation of Streaming State Stores.
+Esmail Asyabi, Yuanli Wang, John Liagouris, Vasiliki Kalavri, Azer Bestavros.
+EuroSys 2022 (to appear)